ibsenrune/asyncresult/README.md

 # asyncResult

+The asyncResult project contains utilities to hide the complexities of working with asynchronous operations that may fail.
+In particular, in contains

+* an `AsyncResult` module for working with values of type `Async<Result<'T, 'TError>>`.
+  Such values arise naturally when we perform asynchronous operations that may or may not succeed.
+For example, looking up a user in a database might result in an `Async<Result<User, unit>>` value, while calling an API over HTTP to purchase a product might result in a value of type `Async<Result<Product, PurchaseFailure>>`.
+* a `ReaderAsyncResult` module for working with asynchronous operations that all require some piece of information and may or may not fail.

+## AsyncResult

 An `Async<Result<'T, 'TError>>` computation expression for F# 4.1 that makes it easier to work with asynchronous operations that may fail.